SYSTRAN/faster-whisper/README.md

 This implementation is up to 4 times faster than [openai/whisper](https://github.com/openai/whisper) for the same accuracy while using less memory.
 The efficiency can be further improved with 8-bit quantization on both CPU and GPU.

-Mobius faster-whisper builds on top of latest faster-whisper and support additional functionalities:
+Mobius faster-whisper builds on top of faster-whisper v0.10.0 and support additional functionalities:

 - Handling multilingual videos.
 - Seed fixing for consistency across runs.
 - Use `log_prob_low_threshold` to skip ambiguous segments from transcription.
 - Better language prediction using multiple audio segments.
-- Batched inference for faster transcription: Aorund 100x real time speed.
+- Batched inference for faster transcription: Around 100x real time speed.
 - Streaming (segment-level) or non-streaming options for Batched inference.

 ## Benchmark